-- Has a birthday or work anniversary (which could save some embarrassment or even win you some brownie points!).
+Once you’ve added someone as a Teammate, you will be notified whenever a colleague or manager publishes a post, shares or comments on someone else’s post or has a birthday or work anniversary (which could save some embarrassment or even win you some brownie points).

 Who can be a teammate?

-So while the feature doesn’t let you necessarily connect with everyone in your organisation, it can keep up to date with teams who you work with fairly closely.
+So while the feature doesn’t let you connect with everyone in your organisation, it does allow you to keep up to date with those you work with fairly closely.

-You can certainly keep an eye on them but, in order to preserve people’s privacy (thank you LinkedIn!), when you add someone as a Teammate, they get a notification that you want to share the Teammates feature with them.
+You can certainly keep an eye on them but, in order to preserve people’s privacy, when you add someone as a Teammate, they get a notification that you want to share the Teammates feature with them.
 They will have to verify they are a co-worker of yours before you can start seeing their updates.

-- You also need to be connected with any prospective Teammates via your personal profiles
+Do a quick search to ensure that the person you want to add is a current employee at the company you work for.
+You also need to be connected with any prospective Teammates via your personal profiles.

 - Click ‘+ ‘on the relevant category